n-takatsu/mcp-rs/website/index.md

 ## Current Status

-MCP-RS is currently in active development with WordPress integration and core infrastructure complete.
-The project is suitable for development and testing environments.
+MCP-RS is currently in active development with WordPress integration, comprehensive security hardening, and core infrastructure complete.
+The project has achieved 95% security test coverage and is suitable for production environments with proper security configuration.